-Meteora is hands down the most jaw droppingly unreal and otherworldly destination I’ve ever visited.
+Meteora in Greece is hands down the most jaw droppingly unreal and otherworldly destination I’ve ever visited.
 Hands. down.
 Its name means “suspended in the air”, and once you have explored the area you will understand how that came about.
 Located in the central region of Greece, Meteora is home to 6 monasteries and nunneries precariously perched atop massive rock pillars.
 What’s truly amazing is that these 6 monasteries are still active sites of worship, and while car parks and stairways now replace baskets and ropes, visiting Meteora feels like taking a giant leap back in time.
 If you’re visiting Greece, Meteora is one destination that shouldn’t be skipped.

 If you’re short on time, it is possible to explore Meteora in 1 to 2 days.
 Is it exhausting?
 Yes.
 Is it doable?
 Also yes.
 Can you do it on your own without joining a tour?
 Heck yes.
 Read on for practical travel tips to help plan your trip to the hanging monasteries of Meteora!

 What you need to know about visiting Meteora in Greece